September 25, 2017

 May 17, 2017

-days before I could start planting.
+a few days before I could start planting.
 Lettuce, arugula, radishes, carrots and spinach were planted April 13.
 Dribbly weather

 has made things a little less pleasant than usual but all the onions and leeks are planted, three varieties of peas, a 200